 - Start with your arm straight and the weight held over your chest.

 - Bend your arm and lower the weight until your elbow lightly touches the floor.

 - Press the weight back up and repeat.

 - Try to do the same number of reps on both sides.

-Dumbbell pullovers are not just a chest exercise, but they also work your latissimus dorsi and tricep muscles.
+Dumbbell pullovers are not just an effective chest exercise, but they also work your latissimus dorsi and tricep muscles.

 It’s not quite a full-body exercise, but it does use most of your upper body muscles.

 This exercise is also good for developing shoulder mobility and flexibility.

 - Lie on the floor with your legs bent and feet flat.